gleechi/gleechi.github.io/pages/0.9.6/unity/unity_component_vggraspstudio.md

 ## VirtualGrasp Studio GUI

-The interface is shown below, with some regions outlined in blue only for this documentation:
+The interface is shown below, with some regions outlined in blue only for this documentation.

+Note that when starting in VR mode, form a grab with both hands and move them (e.g., press both controller triggers and move them when using controllers) to place and adjust the GUI in front of you.

 {% include image.html file="unity/unity_vg_graspstudio.png" alt="VG GraspStudio" caption="VG_GraspStudio Component." %}